 When Lavent Law, PA, represents the parents of injured children, we pursue damages for their:

 - Pain and suffering

 - Mental anguish

 - Loss of enjoyment of life

 Do you need a knowledgeable lawyer to help you with your battle for the compensation your family deserves?
-Then please contact Lavent Law, PA, in Miami, FL, as soon as you can.
+Then please contact Lavent Law Personal Injury Lawyer in Miami, FL, as soon as you can.
 Our legal team knows how to win cases like these.

 Deadline for Filing Product Liability Lawsuits in Florida